 The Squares

 Increasingly popular and social over the last decade, yet still very much a residential neighborhood, Pangrati has two central squares that define its local community’s lifestyle.
-Varnava Square is where locals start their night with craft beers and gourmet bites, as kids play, while Proskopon Square is for the late-night crowd, hopping between bistros and smoky jazz bars.
+Varnava square is where locals start their night with craft beers and gourmet bites, as kids play, while Proskopon square is for the late-night crowd, hopping between bistros and smoky jazz bars.
 Between the two, there are several great spots to discover for food and drinks.

 The First Cemetery

 Sound a little eerie as a place to visit?
 Not when you consider that the First Cemetery of Athens is very much like an open-air sculpture gallery, a hushed oasis where some of Greece’s greatest minds were laid to rest.
 Marble angels lean mournfully over tombs, while 19th-century crypts are intricate and evocative works of art in their own right.
-Walking through, you’re tracing the city’s past through the lives of its poets, politicians, and revolutionaries, who lie here, as do members of some of the city’s most prominent families.
+Walking through, you’re tracing the city’s past through the lives of its poets, politicians, aristocrats, rulers and revolutionaries, who lie here, as do members of some of the city’s most prominent families.

 Syntagma